tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-07-26-be-aware-of-comma-separated-pseudo-classes.md

                       caption='<a href="https://xkcd.com/1722/" target="_blank">https://xkcd.com/1722/</a>'
                       caption_class='center-figure-caption' %}

-Eventually I figured out browsers don't apply styling associated with comma-separated selectors if they don't recognize one or more of the selectors.
-Separating the selectors fixed the issue.
+Eventually I figured out browsers don't apply styling associated with comma-separated selector groups if they don't recognize one or more of the selectors.
+Ungrouping the selectors fixed the issue.

 ```scss
 // show header links when active